microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 ### struct MatrixRef / RWMatrixRef

-`MatrixRef` and `RWMatrixRef` are use to specify a reference to a matrix in memory, including information about the dimensions, layout and numerical format of the matrix.
+`MatrixRef` and `RWMatrixRef` specify a reference to a matrix in memory, including information about the dimensions, layout and numerical format of the matrix.
 Some of this information must be known at compile time - these are captured in template parameters - while others can be determined at runtime, and are therefore members of the struct.

 Since the `ByteAddressBuffer` and `RWByteAddressBuffer` are not convertable to each other, use use different named types for the matrix references.
 A base